Motion State Arts presents

 A dance about dances about love.

-Laila J. Franklin’s BABYBABYBABY (2024) explores the aesthetics that communicate romance, infatuation, desire, and desperation, through shifting physical states and shapes.
-With reference points ranging from early aughts romantic comedies and So You Think You Can Dance duets, to archival footage of live performances by Roberta Flack and Nina Simone, to obstacle course TV game shows and clowning, the work stumbles through shades of silliness, irrationality, and grief, calling into question the role of sincerity, earnestness, and truthfulness in performance, and the power of physical states—of exuberance, or slowness, or tenderness, or aggression—to create emotional experiences for viewers and performers.
-Through its physical acts and overarching themes, BABYBABYBABY seeks to explore how we contend with the precarity of trust, impulsivity, and continuity via malleable agreements and disagreements.
-It is a work that is interested in companionship and partnership, exploring the ways we give and receive support and care to one another.
+Interested in the human impulse for connection, BABYBABYBABY (2024) taps into feelings of budding romance, when falling in love is silly and fast and sexy and devastating and you are brilliant and stupid and spellbound.
+With reference points ranging from early aughts romantic comedies and So You Think You Can Dance duets, to archival footage of live performances by Roberta Flack and Nina Simone, to obstacle course TV game shows and clowning, the work stumbles through shades of silliness, irrationality, passion, and grief, calling into question the role of sincerity, earnesty, and truthfulness in performance, and the power of physical states.

 Motion State Arts is thrilled to present the only Rhode Island performance of this piece.